 While it’s technically not a temple, the 42 meter long and 8 meter high Reclining Buddha Sai Yat is still one of the most beautiful and must-visit sites in Ayutthaya.
-You will see many Thai people here who make merit, and still it’s not nearly as crowded with tour busses and package tourists compared to other popular sites in the Old Town.
+You will see many Thai people making merit here, and still it’s not nearly as crowded with tour busses and package tourists compared to other popular sites in the Old Town.

 - Entrance Fee: Free

 Tip: If you plan on visiting more than 4 temples, you can also buy the “6 Temple Pass” for 220 Baht (available at all ticket booths).
 Also, there is a strict dress code for women in most temples – the knees should be covered.